CalebEverett/arloader/README.md

     ]
 }

-You can the following command to get an update on the status of your manifest transaction.
+You can run the following command to get an update on the status of your manifest transaction.
 ```
 arloader get-status `<MANIFEST_ID>`
 ```